 The name won’t throw you off the track this time.
 Dover Castle is actually perched above the white cliffs of the port of Dover, a bit deeper into Kent than Leeds Castle.
 Of all the medieval castles, this one is particularly fascinating, because it has been a major player in British history from as far back as 1066 up until World War II.
 The miraculous evacuation of British soldiers from the opposite French shore of Dunkirk was orchestrated from the network of tunnels that run under the castle.

-Because of the dramatic ways the history of the castle is brought back to life (check out the schedule of events), you’re best waiting until your kids are school-age to visit.
+Because of the dramatic ways the history of the castle is brought back to life (check out the schedule of events), you’re best to wait until your kids are school-age to visit.
 Travel deep under the castle to visit the underground army hospital used during the world wars, and then explore further the tunnels that have had a strategic military role since Napoleonic times.

 Relevant Links: